mark-archer/hostlang/README.md

 I just need to get it into a presentable format.
 I'm looking for a good document generation tool or technique so it's easier to pull the documentation right out of the code.
 If anyone has any suggestions I'm all ears.
-For now if you have any questions feel free to email me at mark@ubo.us.
-I'd be happy to hear from you and it will help me prioritize things.
+For now if you have any questions create an issue.
+It will help create public documentation and will help me prioritize things.

 #### notes